 Ridgeline Organizer- You can make or buy a small organizer for your hammock.
 This hangs on your ridgeline and lets you store inside the hammock, small items like your phone, headlamp, medication, water, etc. which are then easily accessible.
 This will save you having to get out of the hammock to grab these items in the middle of the night.
 All Ayamaya hammock feature a small pocket on the outside for storage, but if you need extra, look for a separate ridgeline organizer.

 Pillows- Some people like to use a pillow while in the hammock.
-If you’re car camping you can bring your favourite one from home, but if you’re backpacking you’ll want to keep the size and weight to a minimum so an inflatable pillow will provide you will additional head support if you want it.
+If you’re car camping you can bring your favorite one from home, but if you’re backpacking you’ll want to keep the size and weight to a minimum so an inflatable pillow will provide you with additional head support if you want it.
 You can inflate it as much or as little as you need to tailor it to your needs.

 Media Holders- A number of companies make devices to hold your device so you can lay and watch hands free.
 Some are an add on accessory to a specific hammock model and others, like the Hangtime Hook, work with all hammocks.
-It’s an inexpensive and fun little device for watching movies, reading, or flipping through music while laying in your hammock.
+It’s an inexpensive and fun little device for watching movies, reading, or flipping through music while lying in your hammock.

 From summer to winter, and every season in between, hammock camping is a fun, easy, versatile, and arguably the most comfortable way to sleep outdoors.
 Be sure to check out the book, for tips and tricks on hanging your hammock, as well as other great info.
 YouTube is also a great source for learning knots and how to set up your hammock kit, as well as reviews on gear.
 Now that you’re equipped with all this new knowledge, where will you hang next?